Social grooming: Tool usage

-In nearly all instances of social grooming, individuals use their own body parts, such as hands, teeth or tongue, to groom a group member or infant.
+In nearly all instances of social grooming, individuals use their own body parts, such as hands, teeth, or tongue, to groom a group member or infant.
 It is very rare to observe instances of tool usage in social grooming in non-human animals; however, a few such instances have been observed in primates.
-In a 1981 observational study of Japanese macaques at Bucknell University, a mother macaque was seen to choose a stone after observing several stones on the ground and then use this stone to groom her infant.
-It was hypothesized that the stone was used as a distractor for the infant so that the mother could adequately clean her infant while his attention was occupied elsewhere.
+In a 1981 observational study of Japanese macaques at Bucknell University, a mother macaque was seen to choose a stone after observing several stones on the ground, and then use this stone to groom her infant.
+It was hypothesized that the stone was used as a distractor for the infant so that the mother could adequately clean him while his attention was occupied elsewhere.
 This was supported by the fact that the infant picked up the stone once the mother dropped it and allowed her to groom him while he played with it.
-This action was seen in a few other members in the colony, but was not seen throughout the species at all.
-At another instance, a female chimpanzee at the Delta Regional Primate Research Center created a 'toothbrush' by stripping a twig of its leaves and used this toothbrush to groom her infant over several instances.
+This behavior was seen in a few other members of the colony, but not seen throughout the species.
+In another instance, a female chimpanzee at the Delta Regional Primate Research Center created a "toothbrush" by stripping a twig of its leaves, and used this toothbrush to groom her infant over several instances.
 However, both examples concern tool use in primates, which is already widely studied and scientifically backed.
 The wide working memory capacities and causal understanding capabilities of primates permit them to fashion and utilize tools far more extensively than other non-human animals.
 Apart from physical and mental constraints, perhaps a reason allogrooming animals do not use tools is because a major purpose of social grooming is social bonding and involves emotional exchanges, much of which is conveyed by touch.

 Mutual grooming

 Many animals groom each other in the form of stroking, scratching, and massaging.
 This activity often serves to remove foreign material from the body to promote the communal success of these socially active animals.
-There exists a wide array of socially grooming animals throughout the kingdom, including primates, insects, birds, and bats.
-While thorough research has still yet to be engaged, much has been learned about social grooming in non-human animals via the study of primates.
-The driving force behind mammal social grooming is primarily believed to be rooted in adaptation to consolatory behavior as well as utilitarian purposes in the exchange of resources such as food, sex, and communal hygiene.
+There exists a wide array of socially grooming species throughout the animal kingdom, including primates, insects, birds, and bats.
+While thorough research has yet to be conducted, much has been learned about social grooming in non-human animals via the study of primates.
+The driving force behind mammalian social grooming is primarily believed to be rooted in adaptation to consolatory behavior as well as utilitarian purposes in the exchange of resources such as food, sex, and communal hygiene.

 Insects

-In insects, grooming often involves the important role of removing foreign material from the body.
+In insects, grooming often performs the important role of removing foreign material from the body.
 The honey bee, for example, engages in social grooming by cleaning body parts that cannot be reached by the receiving bee.
 The receiving bee extends its wings perpendicular to its body while its wings, mouth parts, and antennae are cleaned in order to remove dust and pollen.
-This removal of dust and pollen allows for sharpening of olfactory senses in contributing to the overall well-being of the group.
+This removal of dust and pollen allows for the sharpening of olfactory senses, thus contributing to the overall well-being of the group.